 When a PWS exceeds a drinking water standard, the Drinking Water Program issues enforcement actions that prescribe what must be done in order for the PWS to return to compliance (RTC).
 The criteria for when RTC is achieved may depend on the rule, type of violation, and contaminant.
 As an example, for an MCL violation of a chemical with chronic health effects, RTC is achieved when the PWS stops providing water that exceeds the MCL, issues the public notification, and submits the information required in the enforcement action, such as a corrective action plan.
-PWS may inactivate the source that exceeds the MCL, provide an alternate source of water that complies with drinking water standards, or provide reliable treatment such that the treated source of supply complies with the MCL.
-Depending on factors such as the technical, managerial, and financial capacity (TMF) and resiliency of the public water system, the MCL violation can be resolved in a manner of days or it can take years.
-PWS that remain out of compliance with the MCL are typically required to provide regular public notification and conduct increased monitoring until such time that the PWS returns to compliance with the MCL.
+PWSs may inactivate the source that exceeds the MCL, provide an alternate source of water that complies with drinking water standards, or provide reliable treatment such that the treated source of supply complies with the MCL.
+Depending on factors such as the technical, managerial, and financial capacity (TMF) and resiliency of the public water system, the MCL violation can be resolved in a matter of days or it can take years.
+PWSs that remain out of compliance with the MCL are typically required to provide regular public notification and conduct increased monitoring until such time that the PWS returns to compliance with the MCL.
 Failures to conduct monitoring and public notification resulting from an MCL violation are also considered violations.
 Many violations on record are not consistently updated in the database even though the violations may have been resolved.
 DDW continues to work on ways to efficiently conduct data maintenance activities.

-Figure 24 shows the number of PWS of each classification and CWS system size that have returned to compliance in 2020 following an MCL/TT violation that was incurred in 2020 or prior years.
-Overall, 12% of PWS that incurred an MCL/TT violation returned to compliance in 2020.
+Figure 24 shows the number of PWSs of each classification and CWS size that have returned to compliance in 2021 following a federal MCL/TT violation that was incurred in 2021 or prior years.
+This includes PWSs that are newly out of compliance in 2021; and PWSs that have been and continue to be out of compliance from previous years.
+Additionally, Figure 24 shows the total number of PWSs that have returned to compliance in 2021 for federal MCL/TT violations.
+Overall, 15% of PWSs that incurred an MCL/TT violation returned to compliance in 2021.

-Figure 19 Number of PWS that returned to compliance in 2019 for an MCL/TT violation
+Figure 24: Number of PWSs that returned to compliance in 2021 for a federal MCL/TT violation.

 For monitoring and reporting violations, the criteria for when RTC is achieved is generally when the delinquent samples are collected, when the report is submitted, or when the results reported to the State Water Board.
-Depending on the rule, RTC can be achieved within a month; for rules such as the Lead and

-Copper Rule, where sampling must occur in specific periods of the year, delinquent samples may not be collected for several months.
+Depending on the rule, RTC can be achieved within a month; for rules such as the Lead and Copper Rule, where sampling must occur in specific periods of the year, delinquent samples may not be collected for several months.

-Figure 25 below shows the number of PWS of each classification and CWS system size that have returned to compliance in 2020 following a monitoring or reporting violation that was incurred in 2020 or prior years.
-Overall, 35% of PWS that incurred a monitoring/reporting violation returned to compliance in 2020.
+Figure 25 below shows the number of PWSs of each classification and CWS size that have returned to compliance in 2021 following a federal monitoring or reporting violation that was incurred in 2021 or prior years.
+This includes PWSs that are newly out of compliance in 2021; and PWSs that have been and continue to be out of compliance from previous years.
+Additionally, Figure 25 shows the total number of PWSs that have returned to compliance in 2021 for federal monitoring or reporting violations.
+Overall, 38% of PWSs that incurred a monitoring/reporting violation returned to compliance in 2021.

-Figure 20 Number of PWS that returned to compliance in 2019 for M/R violations
+Figure 25: Number of PWSs that returned to compliance in 2021 for federal M/R violations.